 That's alike, but different in two important aspects.
-1st, ther memory is not owned by the profile, but for you, so you have to allocate the neccesary amount of memory.
-To know the size, pass NULL as buffer and 0 as buffer size.
-The function returns the number of needed bytes.
+1st, the memory is not owned by the profile, but by you, so you have to allocate the neccesary amount of memory to hold entire tag.
+To know the needed size, just pass NULL as buffer and 0 as buffer size.
+The function will return the number of needed bytes.